 - Think tanks

-As always, experience does trump education, however; the most common career path is through an undergraduate degree, then an MSC in international development and work in placements/internships for a few years until a job opens up.
-Not being graduate in this field could put you at a disadvantage.
-If you have experience in the field, including solid and provable volunteering experiencing with known organisations you may be considered.
+As always, experience trumps education.
+However, the most common career path is through an undergraduate degree, then an MSC in International Development and work in placements/internships for a few years until a job opens up.
+Not being a graduate in this field could put you at a disadvantage.
+If you have experience in the field, including solid and provable volunteering experiencing with known organisations, you may be considered.

-The best postgraduate international development courses:
+The best postgraduate international development courses include:

-A history of volunteering
+2. A history of volunteering

-International development volunteering opportunities:
+International development volunteering opportunities include:

-- Volunteer opportunities in international development with CharityJob
+- Volunteer opportunities with CharityJob

 - Internships with Projects Abroad